haskell/cabal/Cabal/doc/developing-packages.markdown

 `data-files:` _filename list_
 :   A list of files to be installed for run-time use by the package.
     This is useful for packages that use a large amount of static data, such as tables of values or code templates.
 Cabal provides a way to [find these files at
     run-time](#accessing-data-files-from-package-code).

+    A reasonably large subset of bash's glob pattern syntax (with the `globstar` option enabled) is supported.
+For example:

-    A limited form of `*` wildcards in file names, for example `data-files: images/*.png` matches all the `.png` files in the `images` directory.
+    * `data-files: images/*.png` matches all the `.png` files in the `images` directory.

-    The limitation is that `*` wildcards are only allowed in place of the file name, not in the directory name or file extension.
-In particular, wildcards do not include directories contents recursively.
-Furthermore, if a wildcard is used it must be used with an extension, so `data-files: data/*` is not allowed.
-When matching a wildcard plus extension, a file's full extension must match exactly, so `*.gz` matches `foo.gz` but not `foo.tar.gz`.
-A wildcard that does not match any files is an error.
+    * `data-files: test/**/*.js` matches all the `.js` files recursively in the `test` directory.
+    * `data-files: test/**/*.{html,js}` matches all the `.js` _and_
+      `.html` files recursively in the `test` directory.

+    The limitation is that `*`/`**` wildcards are not allowed at the very end of the pattern.

-    The reason for providing only a very limited form of wildcard is to concisely express the common case of a large number of related files of the same file type without making it too easy to accidentally include unwanted files.
+    The reason for this limitation is to concisely express the common case of a large number of related files of the same file type without making it too easy to accidentally include unwanted files.

 `data-dir:` _directory_
 :   The directory where Cabal looks for data files to install, relative